 - Students who do not have a bachelor’s degree in art should have at least one basic level and one intermediate level course in art history in preparation for the graduate-level course work in art history required of MFA students.

 - Applicants to the MFA program are not required to take the Graduate Record Exam (GRE).

 - The University of North Carolina at Chapel Hill is committed to equality of educational opportunity and does not discriminate against applicants, students, or employees based on race, color, national origin, religion, sexual orientation, age, or disability.

-- Potential applicants who wish to meet with the Director of Graduate Studies in advance of application should send 5-10 jpeg images or other digital documentation, along with contact information, to the Director of Graduate Studies for Studio Art (contact information is included in Administrative Staff & Contacts).
-The DGS will then contact those applicants whose work qualifies them for further consideration.
+- Potential applicants who wish to contact the Director of Graduate Studies for Studio Art in advance of application can send them an email (contact information is included in Administrative Staff & Contacts).

 - The deadline for admissions applications may be found on the graduate school website here.
 Due to the considerably large volume of applications received just before this deadline, we encourage early submission of application materials to expedite and facilitate processing.

 - The Department of Art reviews applications once a year for fall admission.
 There are no spring admissions.
 The department will consider only complete applications as outlined below.
 Portfolios of those admitted become the property of the Department of Art and are retained in the student’s file.